FIWARE/tutorials.Step-by-Step/docs/index.md

 enabler will occur before the full capabilities of that element are explored in more depth.

-It is recommended to start with reading the full **Core Context Managment:
+It is recommended to start with reading the full **Core Context Management:
 Fundamentals** Chapter before moving on to other subjects, as this will give you an fuller understanding of the role of context data in general.
 However it is not necessary to follow all the subsequent tutorials sequentially - as FIWARE is